Platopedia/platopedia.github.io/groups/artrade.md

 #### Incentive Bonus

 Merchants receive an incentive bonus from the requester's end.

-If the trade value exceeds 10,000, there will be a separate incentive bonus.
+- If the trade value exceeds 10,000, there will be a separate incentive bonus.
 For example, if the trade value is 12,000, the merchants will receive an extra bonus of 500 for the additional 2,000 according to our incentive bonus table.
+- Incentive bonus is determined by the total value of the items you're trading for.
+It's not counted separately for each item.
+Previously completed trades do not influence the incentive bonus for a future trade.

 The bonus for each trade value is listed below.

 <table class="table table-bordered">
     <thead>